netdur/canvas.layout.ts/README.md

 ## Canvas Layout — Typescript Layout Algorithms

 The Canvas Layout Typescript library provides layout algorithms for laying out components.
 A component is an abstraction; it can be implemented in many ways, for example as items in a HTML5 Canvas drawing or as HTML elements.
-The jLayout library allows you to focus on drawing the individual components instead of on how to arrange them on your screen.
+The library allows you to focus on drawing the individual components instead of on how to arrange them on your screen.

-The library currently provides four layout algorithms: `border`, which lays out components in five different regions; `grid`, which lays out components in a user defined grid, `flex-grid` which offers a grid with flexible column and row sizes, and `flow` which flows components in a user defined direction.
-Using the `grid` and `flex-grid` algorithms you can also create horizontal and vertical layouts.
+The library currently provides four (at time) layout algorithms: `Border`, which lays out components in five different regions; `grid`, which lays out components in a user defined grid, `FlexGrid` which offers a grid with flexible column and row sizes, and `Flow` which flows components in a user defined direction.
+Using the `Grid` and `FlexGrid` algorithms you can also create horizontal and vertical layouts.

 ## Usage